 Because of the mutual nature of the scheme, the assets are not attributed to individual institutions and a scheme-wide contribution rate is set.
-The institution is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
+The because of the minutal natural or the scheme, in the assets are not authorized to individual institution is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
 As required by Section 28 of FRS 102 "Employee Benefits", the institution therefore accounts for the scheme as if it were a wholly defined contribution scheme.
 As a result, the amount charged to the Consolidated Statement of Comprehensive Income represents the contributions payable to the scheme.
-Since the institution has entered into an agreement (the Recovery Plan) that determines how each employer within the scheme will fund the overall deficit, the institution recognises a liability for the contributions payable that arise from the agreement (to the extent that they relate to the deficit) with related expenses being recognised through the Consolidated Statement of Comprehensive Income.
+Since the institution has entered into an agreement (the Recovery Plan) that determines how each employer within the scheme will fund the overall deficit, the institution recognises a liability for the contributions payable that arise from the agreement (to the extent that they relate to the deficit) with related expenses being recognised through the Consolidated Statement of Comprehensive Income

-The total cost charged to the Consolidated Statement of Comprehensive Income is £75,643 (2019: £47,400) excluding the impact of the change in the deficit recovery plan.
+The total cost charged to the Consolidated Statement of Comprehensive Income is £55,922 (2020: £50.731) excluding the impact of the change in the

-Deficit recovery contributions due within one year for the institution are £5,037 (2019: £4,199)
+Deficit recovery contributions due within one year for the institution are £15,892 (2020: £5,301)